 - 1 teaspoon fresh ground black pepper

-- 1/2 teaspoon crushed red pepper (optional)
+- ½ teaspoon crushed red pepper (optional)

-- 1 large eggs
+- 1 large egg

-- 1/2 cup fresh grated Parmesan cheese
+- ½ cup Parmesan cheese fresh grated

-- 1/4 cup chopped fresh Italian parsley leaves
+- ¼ cup chopped fresh Italian parsley leaves

-- 1 1/2 pounds ground meat (any combination of beef, pork and/or veal for a total of 1 1/2 pounds)
+- 1 ½ pounds ground meat (any combination of beef, pork and/or veal for a total of 1 ½ pounds)

 - 2 teaspoons olive oil

 - Set a box grater inside a large mixing bowl.
 Grate the onion into the bowl.
-Add the minced garlic, bread crumbs, salt, pepper, red pepper (if using), egg, milk, cheese and parsley.
+Add the minced garlic, bread crumbs, salt, pepper, red pepper (if using), egg, milk, Parmesan cheese and parsley.
 Mix well with a spatula and allow to rest for 5 - 10 minutes.
 The mixture should be very wet but not soupy.
 Add a little more milk or water if needed, just a few tablespoons at a time.

 - Add the ground meat mixture to the bread crumbs and squish with your hands until well blended.
 Shape and roll into golf-ball sized meatballs and set aside on a large rimmed baking sheet.

-- If using the meatballs right away, carefully add the amount needed to a sauce pan filled with your favorite pasta sauce.
+- If using the meatballs right away, carefully add the amount needed to a saucepan filled with your favorite pasta sauce.
 Cook, simmering gently until the meatballs are cooked through.

-Different bread crumbs will yield different results.
+- Different bread crumbs will yield different results.
 You may need more milk if using Panko, etc. The meatball mixture should be soft and very moist, but not dripping wet.

-To freeze meatballs - cool completely, then place on a baking sheet and set inside your freezer.
+- To freeze meatballs - cool completely, then place on a baking sheet and set inside your freezer.
 Once flash frozen (about 2 hours), remove from the baking sheet and place in an airtight container or freezer bag.
 Thaw in the refrigerator overnight before using.

-Recipe is easily doubled
+- Recipe is easily doubled